mysociety/fixmystreet/README.md

         - Show any waiting reports on admin index page. #1382
         - Allow user's phone number to be edited, and a report's category. #400
         - Resend report if changing category changes body. #1560.
+        - Leave a public update if an admin changes a report's category. #1544
         - New user system:
             - /admin requires a user with the `is_superuser` flag. #1463
             - `createsuperuser` command for creating superusers.